Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Additional Details

 \subsection{Implementation Details}

-For each scene we first use 3D Gaussian Splatting \cite{kerbl20233d} to train our static 3D representation, using the default hyper parameters that can be found in \url{https://github.com/graphdeco-inria/gaussian-splatting}.
-To extract meshes we follow the mesh extraction method in ~\cite{huang20242d} and follow their code in \url{https://github.com/hbb1/2d-gaussian-splatting/}.
+For each scene we first use 3D Gaussian Splatting \cite{kerbl20233d} to train our static 3D representation, using the default hyper parameters found in the code provided by the authors (\href{https://github.com/graphdeco-inria/gaussian-splatting}{https://github.com/graphdeco-inria/gaussian-splatting}).
+To extract meshes we follow the mesh extraction method in \cite{huang20242d} by using the code provided by the authors (\href{https://github.com/hbb1/2d-gaussian-splatting/}{https://github.com/hbb1/2d-gaussian-splatting/}).
 We render depth maps of the training views using the depth value of the splats projected to the pixels and utilize truncated signed distance fusion (TSDF) to fuse the reconstruction depth maps, using Open3D~\cite{Zhou2018}.
 We set the voxel size to $0.004$, the truncated threshold to 0.02 during TSDF fusion and extract a mesh with resolution of 1024.

 For the simulation, we base our MPM simulation on Taichi~\cite{hu2019taichi}, which supports various types of materials (e.g., \textit{snow}, \textit{water}, \textit{sand}, etc.).
-We build on the code by \cite{qiu2024feature} that can be found in \url{https://github.com/vuer-ai/feature-splatting-inria}.
-We first align the Gaussians to the particle system coordinates and then normalize them to fit in a unit cube and centered appropriately with the bottom aligned to a ground plane.
+We build on \cite{qiu2024feature}, using the code provided by the authors (\href{https://github.com/vuer-ai/feature-splatting-inria}{https://github.com/vuer-ai/feature-splatting-inria}).
+We first align the Gaussians to the particle system coordinates and then normalize them to fit in a unit cube and center them appropriately with the bottom aligned to a ground plane.
 We then add the static particles to the simulation as ``stationary" material particles.

-We then add particles based on their effect specific parameters (detailed per-effect details in Appendix \ref{sec:effect_details}).
-We run the simulation for 250 steps for weather effects and between 200-425 steps for single object effects, depending on the scene and the effect.
+We then add particles based on their effect-specific motion simulation parameters (detailed in Sec. \ref{sec:simulation_params}).
+We run the simulation for 500 steps.
 We set the threshold for particle active state updates at 0.001.
 Our grid resolution is set to $64^3$.
-After each simulation step we transform the positions and rotations back to the Gaussian world and save them for rendering.
-We also save the collided Gaussian position and rotation at the time of collision.
+After each simulation step we transform the positions back to the Gaussian world and save them for rendering.
+We also save the collided Gaussians position at the time of collision.

-During rendering, we initialize the static Gaussians and the mesh.
-We also initialize the dynamic Gaussian positions and rotations at each timestep.
-If collided Gaussians are added at a timestep, we add effect specific collision handling with the mesh (detailed in Appendix\ref{sec:ch_details}).
-Appearance parameters are defined manualy on a scene and effect specific basis (detailed in Appendix \ref{sec:effect_details}).
-For effects entailing more complex appearance, we prompt GaussianDreamer~\cite{yi2024gaussiandreamer} using the code in \url{https://github.com/hustvl/GaussianDreamer} with the default parameters.